NuevoFoundation/workshops/content/english/linux-basics/activity-10.md

 weight: 13
 ---

-*Great, now that the hackers' malicious file won't cause us any more headaches!
-Let's restore the old file so things will run smoothly again.*
+*Great, now that the hackers' malicious file won't cause us any more headaches, let's restore the old file so things will run smoothly again.*

 ### How to fix the secret-message